 Let us look at the key differences between NASDAQ vs NYSE as below:

 - The fundamental difference between NASDAQ and NYSE is the way in the way in which they operate.
-NYSE is an auction-based market and the system is such that the buyers and sellers enter bids at the same time.
+NYSE is an auction-based market, and the system is such that the buyers and sellers enter bids at the same time.
 The highest price reflected on the trade is the maximum price that the buyer is used to pay and the lowest price that a seller will accept.
-On the other hand, the dealers market is where multiple dealers punch in their prices at the same time at which they are willing to buy or sell the stock.
+On the other hand, the dealers market is where multiple dealers punch in their prices when they are willing to buy or sell the stock.

 - Both these institutions are based in New York.
 However, there is a huge difference in the way they trade.
-NYSE retains a physical trading floor and most of the trading and transactions take place in Mawah based in New Jersey.
-NASDAQ, on the other hand, does not have any physical trading floor and operates directly with investors and market makers.
+NYSE retains a physical trading floor, and most of the trading and transactions take place in Mawah, based in New Jersey.
+On the other hand, NASDAQ does not have any physical trading floor and operates directly with investors and market makers.

 - The total number of listings on NYSE is around 2800 companies while on the NASDAQ there are around 3000 companies.

 - The general perception is that more volatile stocks are found on NASDAQ than on NYSE.
 This is because NASDAQ contains companies that are established and old.
 A few examples are IBM, Walmart, Coca-cola, Citi Bank.
 On the other hand, NASDAQ is said to have fast-growing volatile companies, mostly tech businesses that have the potential of large price movements.
 Stocks include Google, Apple, Facebook, and Amazon.

 - Low cost is required to list a company on NASDAQ as compared to NYSE.
 This is the reason why there are more companies listed on the NASDAQ than on NYSE.